Girl Gut

 How the Gut and Hormones Interact

 Your gut and hormones communicate constantly through what is called the gut-hormone axis.
-The microbes in your gut help regulate oestrogen metabolism and produce essential short-chain fatty acids that calm inflammation.
+The microbes in your gut help regulate estrogen metabolism and produce essential short-chain fatty acids that calm inflammation.

 When the gut microbiome is out of balance, this process becomes less efficient, and the result is often a build-up of bloating, water retention, and sluggish digestion during the luteal phase.